Ramprasad69975/analog-electronics-lab-simulations/Differential_Amplifier/README.md

 ## Example LTspice Schematic

 The basic differential amplifier consists of a matched pair of NPN BJTs with shared emitter connection and collector resistors.
-See `Differential amplifier.asc` or `Differential amplifier common.asc`  in this directory for a working simulation example.
+See `Differential amplifier.asc` or `Differential amplifier common mode.asc`  in this directory for a working simulation example.

 ---